kaloczikvn/kvn.hu/_posts/2021-06-27-battle-royale-mod.markdown

 made_in: 2021
 ---

-Bf3: Battle Royale is a Battlefield 3 modification which aims to bring the last man standing game-mode to Bf3.
-I was a project lead on this mod.
+Bf3: Battle Royale was a Battlefield 3 modification project, for which I served as a project lead.
+Our goal was to introduce the last man standing game-mode to Bf3.
+Our team consisted of 5 programmers, each assigned to different tasks, such as developing the circle mechanism and looting.
+My main focus was on the gameplay and UI design.

-We had 5 programmers on the team for various tasks, some of the worked on the circle mechanism, some worked on the looting.
-I mostly worked on the gameplay and the UI.

 You can read more about the mod here: